-The EILAB at the Faculty of Education, UOIT, Canada, is a superbly equipped digital facility supporting the real-time observation of human-computer interaction.
-It also serves as a hub for researchers, projects and collaborations from around the world.
-The EILAB established UOIT’s first research partnership in Ukraine, facilitating a Ukrainian online-learning pilot course and UOIT thesis study.
-The EILAB is member of the Inclusive Design Institute (IDI), Canada’s first research hub focused on digital inclusion.
+The EILAB at the Faculty of Education, UOIT, Canada, is a digital facility for exploring human-computer interaction and learning.
+It is a hub for researchers and collaborations from around the world.
+The EILAB is a member of the Inclusive Design Institute (IDI), Canada’s first research hub focused on digital inclusion.
 Under the general IDI group, the EILAB is also a member of the AEGIS project, funded by the Canada Foundation for Innovation and the Government of Ontario.
-Current project areas include: 1) conceptualizing and surveying digital abilities of students and teachers for technology-enhanced learning, and 2) exploring community and socio-cultural dynamics of collaborative-constructivist online learning.
+Current research explores: 1) democratized, fully online learning, 2) digital competencies for online and mobile learning, and 3) social, physiological and cultural dimensions of collaborative online learning.